ThomasBittner1/KangarooDocumentation/kangaroo/docs/builder.md

 controls and rigging logic like Iks, Fks, Auto Clavicle, ...
 We'll get to those more in detail in **Puppet**.
 But for now let's continue checking out the other important functions.

-## *create_GAMESKELETON()*
-This creates a duplicated hierarchy that is clean enough to run in Game Engines such as UE or Unity.
-You can even set the arguments to convert the joints to the typical UE joint namings/orientations, which can be handy in many situations.
-When you run that function, you'll see a GAMESKELETON group that you can export as an FBX.
-You can even use the Function button *export FBX* to do that for you

 ## *loadCtrlShapes()*